svidt/svidt/README.md

 👋 Ahoy
-Newly aboard the MS GitHub 🛳

-I have a keen interest in Web3 and I'm currently learning **Rust** – along with blockchain frameworks such as Substrate and Cosmos SDK
+I have a keen interest in Web3 and I'm currently learning **Rust** – along with blockchain frameworks such as Substrate, Anchor and Cosmos SDK

-Hit me up for collaborations, I am always looking for new oppertinues to grow ⭐️

 <!---
 svidt/svidt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.